 Holding Bitcoin in a tax deferred account can potentially remove all future appreciation from taxation.
-I can cut through all of the confusion and guide you through the entire process of setting up the legal structure necessary to hold Bitcoin or other cryptocurrency in an IRA or 401(k).
+I can cut through all of the confusion and guide you through the entire process of setting up the legal structure necessary to hold Bitcoin or other cryptocurrency in a Traditional IRA, Roth IRA or 401(k).

 There are many Bitcoin IRA solutions in the market.
 Why should you choose this one?

-Because unlike most “Bitcoin IRAs”, our structure allows you to hold your own private keys.
+Because unlike most “Bitcoin IRAs”, our structure allows you to hold your own private keys while using IRA or Roth IRA funds.

 Why is this important?